 Who is eligible for PPP loan forgiveness?

-If you received an SBA PPP loan during the two rounds of funding, you are eligible.
-Forgiveness of SBA 7(a) loans or other funding received before or during the pandemic is not part of PPP forgiveness.
+If you received an SBA PPP loan during the two rounds of funding, you are eligible if certain criteria is met.

 What is the process for PPP loan forgiveness?

 Your lender will provide a form for loan forgiveness documentation, calculations and certifications for accuracy.
 Forgiveness calculation is based on the eight (8) week period from date of final loan disbursement (not the approval date).

 Employers can apply for full or partial forgiveness if they spend their loans on qualifying expenses over the eight weeks after receiving a loan.
 Qualifying expenses include:

 - Payroll costs (Business owners must spend at least 75% of their loans on payroll costs)

 New approved use of proceeds have been added for the 2021 2nd round and include:

 - Software or cloud computing costs for business operations